Considerations for Using Science A-Z Resources Effectively in the Classroom

 Support English language learners by using Image Cards to teach unit vocabulary along with Game Packs that provide different strategies for learning important science concepts and terms.

 Decide which resources need to be taught in class--using whole-group, small-group, or independent practice--and which can be assigned to students for independent online access via Kids A-Z.

 Take advantage of the many instructional support resources found in the Teaching Tips that accompany specific resources or the Teacher's Guide that comes with a collection of resources.
 You will find background information, connections to standards, vocabulary lists, answer keys, and extension ideas.

-Create timesaving science center activities while studying a unit using the Game Packs, Vocabulary Cards, Discussion Cards, and Word Work activities.
+Create timesaving science center activities while studying a unit using the Game Packs, Vocabulary Cards, Discussion Cards, Word Work activities, and Interactive Science Lessons.
 Pair a Quick Read or Career File with a Graphic Organizer for easy reading and writing practice.
 Scientist and Inventor Cards and editions of Science in the News also provide great center activities.